Thursday, October 15

 Dnipro-based Pivdenmash, formerly Yuzmash, is building rocket engines with Northrop Grumman for NASA’s Antares project and engines for the European Space Agency’s Vega rocket, Volodymyr Usov, Head of Ukraine’s State Space Agency, said Saturday at the conference Doing Space In UA.
 Ukrinform reports he said Ukraine should focus on the niche of producing engines for rockets that place satellites in orbit.

 Powered by Pivdenmash engines, an Antares rocket blasted off from NASA’s Wallops Flight Facility in Virginia on October 2.
 Three days later, the Cygnus resupply spacecraft docked at the International Space Station.
 NASA reports the 3,500 kg cargo includes a $23 million experimental space toilet and experimental equipment for removing ammonia from urine, leaving drinking water and creating energy.
-Volodymyr Yelchenko, Ukraine’s ambassador to the US, attended the launch and wrote later: “The Antares Stage 1 Core Structure was developed by Pivdenne SDO and manufactured by Pivdenmash in cooperation with such Ukrainian enterprises as Hartron-ARKOS (Kharkiv), Kyivprylad (Kyiv), Hartron-Yukom (Zaporizhia), CHeZaRa, Rapid (Chernihiv), and others.”in collaboration with CMS Cameron McKenna Nabarro Olswang Ukraine and UBN, we have created the "Investing and Doing Business in Ukraine 2020 guide”.
+Volodymyr Yelchenko, Ukraine’s ambassador to the US, attended the launch and wrote later: “The Antares Stage 1 Core Structure was developed by Pivdenne SDO and manufactured by Pivdenmash in cooperation with such Ukrainian enterprises as Hartron-ARKOS (Kharkiv), Kyivprylad (Kyiv), Hartron-Yukom (Zaporizhia), CHeZaRa, Rapid (Chernihiv), and others.”

 By December, Ukrainian entrepreneur Max Polyakov hopes to launch from California’s Vandenberg Air Force Base his first rocket, Alpha.
 Designed to carry a 1,000 kg payload, the 29-meter tall Alpha would place a small satellite into low Earth orbit.
 Polyakov, a Dnipro native, estimates he has invested $150 million into the project, a figure only topped by Elon Musk with Space X and Jeff Bezos, with Blue Origin.